zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Reason:**

-  The application using the token kept it for longer than the expiration time
+  The application using the token kept it for longer than the expiration time.

   **Action:**